reed-adept/aria-matlab/README.md

 created and stored).
 This object can be destroyed in the disconnect/exit functions.
 Generally, ariac should be robust against functions called more than once, so check if the object has already been created before creating it a second time.
+To avoid problems using Simulink, it is also recommended that functions check for robot connection and other neccesary preconditions, and abort (return) if not able to continue rather than crashing.
+(This allows some Simulink simulations to begin running even before the robot connection has finished.)

 If you have called any of the Aria functions in your currently running Matlab instance, run `clear all` in Matlab to unload the functions and the ariac